akmn35/new.dist/README.md

 #> [1] 0.001271151
 ```

-`dpldd` Density function for a Power Log Dagum distribution with alpha,
+`dpldd` Density function for a Power Log Dagum Distribution with alpha,
 beta and theta parameters.

 ``` r